w3f/educhain/docs/sub0-reset-2024.md

 - Check Educhain < > Asset Hub channel setup instructions [here](asset-hub.md#asset-hub-channel-setup)
 - If you are not familiar with sending XCM calls from your parachain, you can view a live demo on Asset Hub channel setup [here](https://www.youtube.com/watch?v=4vq12vY0uYs&t=1445s)

-### Establish HRMP Channel with Asset Hub

-- Check Educhain < > Asset Hub channel setup instructions [here](asset-hub.md#asset-hub-channel-setup)
-- If you are not familiar with constructing/sending XCM calls from your parachain, you can view a live demo on Asset Hub channel setup [here](https://www.youtube.com/watch?v=4vq12vY0uYs&t=1445s)

 ### Register Foreign Asset